slmtnm/consul-editor/README.md

 ```

 After running `consul-editor /root` your local editor (specified by
-EDITOR environment variable) opens with this content:
+EDITOR environment variable) will be opened with this content:
 ```yaml
 root:
   a: